ViperTG/fraud-detection/1_config_env/README.md

     **Asset** resource：[PythonKafkaSink.zip](lPythonKafkaSink.zip)

 5. Upload the files to the S3 bucket.
 Click on Add files and follow the interface to upload the files including clicking the Upload button.
-6. Upload the files to the S3 bucket.
-Click on Add files and follow the interface to upload the files including clicking the Upload button.
+6. Open the AWS CloudFormation console, and click on Create Stack in the left-hand corner.
 7. Select Template is ready, and choose Upload a template file as the source template.
 Then, click on Choose file and upload the [solnday_cfn.json](solnday_cfn.json).
 Click Next.
 8. Populate the form as with the values specified below, and then click Next.